michaelkolesidis/music-reviews/README.md

 ## Acknowledgement

-Inspired by and adapted from the excercises from the course learn TypeScript at Scrimba.
+Inspired by and adapted from the excercises from the course "Learn TypeScript" at Scrimba.